SunidhiHere/Healthcare-Data-Science-Project/README.md

 Clustering Analysis – Segmented hospitals based on operational and resource utilization characteristics.
 Predictive Modeling – Built and evaluated machine learning models for healthcare management insights.
 Insights & Recommendations – Generated actionable recommendations to improve hospital efficiency and resource allocation.

+## About Dataset
+The dataset consists of healthcare and hospital management records designed to analyze hospital operations, patient care, and resource utilization.
+It combines information from multiple sources, including patient records, healthcare services, and hospital staff data, providing a comprehensive view of hospital functioning.
+The patient dataset contains demographic details, admission-related information, treatment records, and other healthcare attributes that help in understanding patient flow and service demand within the hospital.
+The healthcare services dataset includes operational metrics related to hospital facilities, resource allocation, service utilization, and bed management, enabling the analysis of healthcare efficiency and capacity planning.
+The staff dataset contains information about healthcare personnel, their roles, departmental assignments, and workforce distribution, which helps evaluate staffing patterns and operational support across hospital departments.
+By integrating these datasets, the project creates a unified healthcare database that supports exploratory data analysis, clustering, and predictive modeling to uncover operational trends, optimize resource utilization, and improve hospital management decisions.

 ## EDA
 The Exploratory Data Analysis (EDA) phase was conducted to gain a comprehensive understanding of hospital operations, patient records, staff allocation, and healthcare service utilization.
 Initially, the datasets were examined for missing values, duplicate entries, data types, and overall data quality to ensure reliability for further analysis.
 Descriptive statistics were generated to summarize key numerical features and identify unusual patterns or outliers within the data.